joeydaly/cfdynamo/README.markdown

 ^The "aws" folder contains a series of JARs.
 These JARs can be dropped directly into your {tomcat root}/lib or {Adobe ColdFusion 9 Install Folder}/wwwroot/WEB-INF/lib/ folder with no updates to the catalina.properties file.

-However, I prefer to keep my added JARs organized into their own folders for easier updates, etc.
+However, I prefer to keep my added JARs organized into their own folders for easier updates, etc. Hence, the use of the "aws" folder to hold all of these JARs.

 ### Details to Come ###
 More details to come on the project ... just getting the initial repo setup today.